-Hazard Rating Hi gh Risk 🗌 Need More 🔲 Not 🔲 Info Applicable Yes No Need More Info Not Applicable FACTORS Are there areas in your community with an extremely dry environment?
+Hazard Rating Hi gh Risk Low Risk Need More Info Not Applicable Yes No Need More Info Not Applicable F FACTORS Are there areas in your community with an extremely dry environment?
 These areas are at increased risk of a dry microburst.
-Are there areas in your community with an extremely wet environment (i.e. heavy rain)?
-These areas are at increased risk of a wet microburst.
-Scientists have noted that with climate change there are areas which are receiving lesser amounts of rain and become more arid or dry.
-Has your community been experienced increased temperatures and decreased rainfall over the past several years?
-Scientists have noted that with climate change there are changes in increased amounts of rainfalls over much of North America, which could result in saturated soils.
-Has your community been experiencing increased rainfall amounts over the past several years?
+Are there areas in your community with an extremely wet environment (i.e., heavy rain)?
+These areas are at increased risk of a wet microburst. receivir commu Scientists have noted that with climate change there are areas which are receiving lesser amounts of rain and become more arid or dry.
+Has your community been experienced increased temperatures and decreased rainfall over the past several years? amount soils.
+H ts of rai las you nfalls over m uch of N mate change t North America, experiencing ir which could result in saturated

-Sea Storms and Storm Surges- Natural and Human-caused
+Sea Storms and Storm Surges-Natural and Human-caused